LuanRT/YouTube.js/README.md

 ```

 ### Account Settings
-It is also possible to manage an account's settings:
+It is also possible to manage account settings:

 * Get account info:
   ```js